brookshelley/brookshelley/content/books.md

 ## 2022 {#2022}

+**How to Blow Up a Pipeline**

+A compelling argument for direct action against the engines of the state and corporate powers destroying the planet.

+**The Red**

+Decent very military action sci-fi, but the deeper ideas explored are chilling.
+The thought that god is a rogue marketing AI is great.

+**Last Ones Left Alive**

+A nice zombie book—someone else described it as The Road x 28 Days Later and that’s pretty accurate.

 **Road to Nowhere**

 A fantastic survey of the history of tech and transport, and how the US especially led the way in fucking the world up for people.